Nexfader/nestjs-expanse/README.md

 ### Entity Decorators

-As you decorate your relations with `Expandable`, NestJS Expanse will be able to detect all the available expansions (including the deep ones).
+As you decorate your relations with `Expandable`, NestJS-Expanse will be able to detect all the available expansions (including the deep ones).

 ```typescript
 import { Expandable } from 'nestjs-expanse';